-C.1.32 State whether the audit firm provides any nonaudit services to the company and/or its Group and, if so, the fees paid and the corresponding percentage of total fees invoiced to the company and/or Group:
+C.1.32 State whether the audit firm provides any nonaudit services to the company and/or its Group and, if so, the fees paid and the percentage that the above amount represents of the fees invoiced for audit work to the company and/or its group:

-C.1.33 State whether the auditors' report on the financial statements for the preceding year contains a qualified opinion or reservations.
-If so, please explain the reasons given by the chairman of the audit committee to explain the content and extent of the aforementioned qualified opinion or reservations.
+C.1.33 State whether the auditors' report on the financial statements for the preceding year contains reservations.
+If so, please explain the reasons provided to the General Shareholders' Meeting by the chairman of the audit committee to explain the content and extent of the aforementioned qualified opinion.